 OK, so he acted like an insensitive little moron at your friend’s birthday party 3 years back, but was it really that big a life-shattering, heart-wrenching event to remind him of that every week since then?
 Then perhaps one day he sees one of your flirtatious text messages that immediately evokes your right to be mad at him because now he is going to bring that up at every silly little fight to manipulate you too.

 Do you see the problem?
-Keeping score at relationships makes every argument a battle that you try to win by digging the past mistakes.
-You must stop doing it now!
+Keeping score in relationships makes every argument a battle that you try to win by digging the past mistakes.
+You must stop doing it now.

 2. Stop emotional blackmailing

 What are the symptoms of a toxic relationship?
 Emotional blackmail is definitely one.
 If you are someone who tends to look at every relationship problem as a commitment crisis and brings unnecessary drama then you must take a good look at what you are doing to your partner.

 I’m not saying you shouldn’t communicate negative thoughts or concerns to them, but don’t resort to emotional blackmailing to counter every little criticism and complain.
 Express honestly why you are feeling upset without judgement and threats.
 It’s a human feeling, no need to bring melodrama in it.
 This is one of the biggest signs of a toxic relationship.

 - It is unfair to curb your partner’s feelings and freedom by always telling them how emotionally upset you are because they are doing this.

 - If your partner is emotionally blackmailing you the best way to deal with it is ignore it.